thasnimfirthous-10/Interactive-Sales-Dashboard/README.md

 This project demonstrates the practical application of Business Intelligence and data visualization techniques using Power BI.
 The dashboard translates raw sales data into actionable insights, facilitating informed decision-making.
 It is suitable for monitoring business performance, analyzing trends, and optimizing profitability.

-📌 INTERNSHIP COMPLIANCE

-✔ Dashboard and dataset stored in GitHub repository
-✔ Professional layout, styling, and interactivity implemented ✔ Completed within the internship duration
-✔ Followed mentor guidance and instructions

 <img width="874" height="491" alt="Image" src="https://github.com/user-attachments/assets/79c4603b-e591-4ddf-befd-95aed21db6c2" />
-✔ Properly documented for readability and presentation